belgianmobileid/doc/authentication.md

  ![Sequence diagram describing the OpenID flow](/doc/public/images/OpenID_SeqDiag.png)

-TO get to this result please make sure you
+To get to this result please make sure you

 <ol>
   <li>add itsme® button to your front-end page so the user can indicate he wishes to authenticate with itsme® : <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/ux/buttons-1518207548" target="blank">itsme® button specifications</a>.</li>